 As a parent, you are teaching your baby toddler to prepare for going out in the world before they do.
 Try having your baby act out their social interactions at home before they do it in front of others.
 Doing this will help lessen toddler social anxiety and identify common problems your child is suffering with.
 There is much to learn from this process.

 Your child should not be compelled to go into a situation with other people.
 It should be their decision.
 By forcing them into a situation, you may cause them more embarrassment in that situation, causing them to further shut down from social interaction in the future.
 It is okay to gently, quietly persuade your child to interact, but to force them to do it would most certainly be counter-productive.

 6. Acknowledging the achievement

-When your child completes a step you have set out for them, be sure to recognize their achievement (quietly, if others are nearby).
-Later you can make a greater deal of it when you and your child are not around others.
+When your child completes a step, you have set out for them, be sure to recognize their achievement (quietly, if others are nearby).
+Later you can make a more significant deal of it when you and your child are not around others.

 7. In the case of incompletion of a step

-You may wish to try again another day if your child is unable to complete an individual step on a particular day.
-Don’t scold or punish your kid for not finishing the step.
+You may wish to try again another day if your child is unable to complete an individual action on a particular day.
+Don’t scold or punish your child for not finishing the step.

 8. Conferring with teachers

 It may be a good idea to inform your child’s teacher or teachers about how you are dealing with your kid’s social anxiety.
 These people may be helpful to achieve the various levels on the stepladder.
 This is a way other people in your kids’ environment can help deliver a message consistent with yours.
 In this case, your child’s situation will not force your child to conform to social interactions too quickly and also help them from avoiding interaction altogether.